 CASE STUDY: ALASKA

-Alaska voters legalized recreational marijuana in 2014, and the Marijuana Control Board has been working to set the regulatory process for marijuana growth, sales, and consumption for the state.
-During each of the six public comment periods for their regulatory process, the general public has submitted an abundance of comments against allowing marijuana smoking in public.
-This stalling tactic is frequently used by the tobacco industry to both frustrate and weary public health advocates and to give ample opportunity for the industry to rally their supporters.
-Another example of a Big Tobacco tactic being taken up by the marijuana industry is to place industry representatives on regulatory boards.
-When Alaskans voted to legalize recreational marijuana use, they were assured by bill language that marijuana would not be smoked or vaped openly and publicly.
+Alaska voters legalized recreational marijuana in 2014, and their Marijuana Control Board sets the regulatory process for marijuana growth, sales, and consumption for the state.
+During each of the five public comment periods for their regulatory process, the general public has submitted an abundance of comments against allowing marijuana smoking in public.
+However, regardless of proper procedure and overwhelming public comment against marijuana smoking and secondhand exposure, the Marijuana Control Board moved forward with regulations to allow smoking in approved public places.
+When citizens in Alaska voted to legalize recreational marijuana use, they were assured by bill language that marijuana would not be smoked or vaped openly and publicly.
 It is an industry tactic to then push legislation and regulations for redefining “public” spaces as indoors away from public view in “private” venues such bars, yoga studios, coffee shops, on-site use clubs, etc. This is contrary to the will of the general public and opens up more places for indoor smoking.
-Due to the dangers of secondhand smoke exposure, the regulatory rule-making process for marijuana smoking should follow tobacco use rules instead of alcohol regulations.
+Local Tobacco Prevention and Control advocates are energized and motivated to keep a close eye on the regulatory process as it pertains to keeping their local smokefree laws strong and free from secondhand marijuana smoke indoors.

-ANR Foundation’s position is that marijuana smoking should be prohibited in these venues.
+ANR’s position is that marijuana smoking should be prohibited in these venues.
 Regardless of what is being smoked, it should not be smoked in ways that negatively impact other people’s health and well-being.
 Smoke is smoke.
 Secondhand marijuana smoke, like tobacco smoke, contains thousands of chemicals, many of which are toxic.
-The smoke also contains hazardous fine particles (PM 2.5) that pose a significant respiratory health risk to nonsmokers.
+The smoke also contains hazardous fine particles (PM2.5) that pose a significant respiratory health risk to nonsmokers.
 Similarly, the secondhand aerosol emitted from electronic smoking devices also contains ultrafine particles, toxins, carcinogens, volatile organic compounds, and nicotine, and thus poses a public health risk.

-We believe that laws and policies should make it clear that marijuana smoking and “vaping” should not be allowed in workplaces and public places, both indoors and outdoors, that are required by law or voluntary policy to be smokefree.
+We believe that laws and policies should make it clear that marijuana smoking and vaping should not be allowed in workplaces and public places, both indoors and outdoors.

 Tobacco & Marijuana Smokefree Policy Trends